wchen258/starter-hugo-academic/content/publication/mempol/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

-abstract: Abstract—In today’s multiprocessor systems on a chip (MP- SoC), the shared memory subsystem is a known source of tempo- ral interference.
-The problem causes logically independent cores to affect each others’ performance, leading to pessimistic worst- case execution time (WCET) analysis.
+abstract: Abstract—In today’s multiprocessor systems on a chip (MPSoC), the shared memory subsystem is a known source of temporal interference.
+The problem causes logically independent cores to affect each others’ performance, leading to pessimistic worst-case execution time (WCET) analysis.
 One of the most practical techniques to mitigate interference is memory regulation via throttling.
 Traditional regulation schemes rely on a combination of timer and performance counter interrupts to be delivered and processed on the same cores running real-time workload.
 Unfortunately, to prevent excessive overhead, regulation can only be enforced at a millisecond-scale granularity.
 In this work, we present a novel regulation mechanism from outside the cores that monitors performance counters for the application core’s activity in main memory at a microsecond scale.
-The approach is fully transparent to the applications on the cores, and can be implemented using widely available on- chip debug facilities.
+The approach is fully transparent to the applications on the cores, and can be implemented using widely available on-chip debug facilities.
 The presented mechanism also allows more complex composition of metrics to enact load-aware regulation.
 For instance, it allows redistributing unused bandwidth between cores while keeping the overall memory bandwidth of all cores below a given threshold.
 We implement our approach on a host of embedded platforms and carry out an in-depth evaluation on the Xilinx Zynq UltraScale+ ZCU102 platform using the SD-VBS.
 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.